 If underwriters are used in an offering, we will execute an underwriting agreement with such underwriters and will specify the name of each underwriter and the terms of the transaction (including any underwriting discounts and other terms constituting compensation of the underwriters and any dealers) in a prospectus supplement.
-The securities may be offered to the public either through underwriting syndicates represented by managing underwriter(s) will be specified on the cover of the prospectus supplement.
+The securities may be offered to the public either through underwriting syndicates represented by managing underwriters or directly by one or more investment banking firms or others, as designated.
+If an underwriting syndicate is used, the managing underwriter(s) will be specified on the cover of the prospectus supplement.
 If underwriters are used in the sale, the offered securities will be acquired by the underwriters for their own accounts and may be resold from time to time in one or more transactions, including negotiated transactions, at a fixed public offering price or at varying prices determined at the time of sale.
 Any public offering price and any discounts or concessions allowed or reallowed or paid to dealers may be changed from time to time.
 Unless otherwise set forth in the prospectus supplement, the obligations of the underwriters to purchase the offered securities will be subject to conditions precedent and the underwriters will be obligated to purchase all of the offered securities if any are purchased.